Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

 This is an excellent opportunity to practice using hiking poles.

-Working race pace is beneficial to train both your body and mind for race day, whether trail or road.
+Working at a race pace is beneficial for training your body and mind for race day, whether on the trail or the road.

 I hope these long-run variations will help keep your training interesting while working on different skills simultaneously.